 - Application NotesAppendices

-To ensure normal operation of your Bright Pattern-based contact center, the computers of your Agent Desktop users and your data network shall conform to the following system requirements, which are provided as a sizing example:
+To ensure normal operation of your Bright Pattern-based contact center, the computers of your Agent Desktop users and your data network shall conform to the following system requirements:

 Other Requirements and Considerations

 SIP VoIP phones with Power over Ethernet if possible (recommended models: Polycom SoundPoint IP series)

 Tested with FileZilla, Bitvise SSH, Microsoft Windows default FTP server, OS X built-in SFTP